oya163/nepali-ner/README.md

 Code to reproduce [Named Entity Recognition for Nepali Language](https://arxiv.org/abs/1908.05828)

-We publicly release Nepali NER Dataset
+We publicly release Nepali NER Dataset version 1 and version 2.
+We have named this dataset as EBIQUITY as I published this paper/dataset while working in EBIQUITY lab in UMBC.
+They are further splitted into raw and stemmed version.

+* v1 - IO tagging scheme
+* v2 - BIO tagging scheme with corrections.
+Correction details are stated in README.txt inside the dataset folder. **Recommended to use**

-National Nepali Corpus is provided by [Bal Krishna Bal](http://ku.edu.np/cse/faculty/bal/ ), Professor, Kathmandu University.
+National Nepali Corpus can be found [here](https://www.sketchengine.eu/nepali-national-corpus/)

-Nepali sentences were collected from News Collection [here](https://github.com/sndsabin/Nepali-News-Classifier) and [here](https://pdfs.semanticscholar.org/c8c4/d371c9b8a759b3927de6c2b0f1fa98f4501c.pdf)
+Nepali sentences were collected from online news website of the year [2015-2016](https://github.com/sndsabin/Nepali-News-Classifier) and [2009-2010](https://pdfs.semanticscholar.org/c8c4/d371c9b8a759b3927de6c2b0f1fa98f4501c.pdf)

 ## Dataset statistics